 He was not pointing to anything in particular I had done.

 I expected he was most likely responding to a Facebook opinion post. (more…)

 At 8:05, it gets a tad saucy. 🙂

-Who do you know might benefit from my services?
+Who do you know might benefit from my speaking, training or private coaching services?
 I’d love an introduction.
-And if there’s anything I can help you with, I’m here to help.

 When I first heard “haters gotta hate”, I didn’t know what it meant until I changed the words to “saboteurs gotta sabotage”.
 Then it made sense.